Yohannes IV: Mengesha Yohannes

 The second, "natural" line is through Ras Mengesha Yohannes and is the better-known line.
 Although Ras Mengesha Yohannes ended his days under house arrest for his repeated rebelling against Emperor Menelik II.
 Ras Mengesha's son Ras Seyoum Mengesha first became governor of western Tigray, and following the treason of his cousin Dejazmatch Haile Selassie Gugsa, became Governor (Shum) of all of Tigray in 1936.
 He commanded troops against the Italians, but was forced to surrender and spent most of the Italian occupation under house arrest in Addis Ababa.
 Following the return of Emperor Haile Selassie in 1941, Ras Seyoum was restored to his governorate of Tigray, recognized as the hereditary Prince of that province.
 Ras Seyoum Mengesha was killed during the abortive coup by the Imperial Bodyguard in 1960 and was succeeded by his son Ras Mengesha Seyoum who served as Governor and hereditary Prince of Tigray until the 1974 Revolution toppled the Ethiopian monarchy.
 Ras Mengesha Seyoum is married to Princess Aida Desta, a granddaughter of Emperor Haile Selassie and is the current head of the Tigrean branch of the Solomonic dynasty.
-Mengesha Seyum is the last person alive today who bears the title of Leul Ras.
+Mengesha Seyoum is the last person alive today who bears the title of Leul Ras.